wavespectra/wavespectra/docs/plotting.rst

 Logarithmic radii
 -----------------

 Radii are shown in a logarithmic scale by default.
-Linear radii can be defined by setting `logradius=False`.
-Default intervals for linear radii are defined for frequency and period types but they can be overwritten from the `radii_ticks` paramater:
+Linear radii can be defined by setting `logradius=False` (default radii ticks can be overwritten using the `radii_ticks` paramater:

 .. ipython:: python
     :okwarning: